zahin1018/siuehaseasd/README.md

    **Optional: Obfuscate the mod**

+### If everything works for you please ⭐ this repo to support it ❤️

 # Config
 You can customize the spam protection and the design of the embeds by editing `server/config.json`.